 Open Versions.app and commit these changes.

-Now the "master" branch of your project uses the up-to-date library components.
-To incorporate them into your "WIP" branch, use the "Pull from master" option and merge your colleague's changes from Step 1 into your branch (solving conflicts between your other conflicting changes if needed).
+Now the "Main" branch of your project uses the up-to-date library components.
+To incorporate them into your "WIP" branch, use the "Pull from Main" option and merge your colleague's changes from Step 1 into your branch (solving conflicts between your other conflicting changes if needed).

 That's it.
-Now you have the up-to-date versions of the library components and won't have any merge conflicts around them in the future when you decide to merge your branch back into "master".
+Now you have the up-to-date versions of the library components and won't have any merge conflicts around them in the future when you decide to merge your branch back into "Main".

 Regarding the previous question: what if we’ve already introduced unwanted merge conflicts by updating our library components in multiple branches at the same time?